phpmyadmin/scripts/demo/sql/menagerie-db/README.txt

 that you use (such as mysql or mysqlimport) should be invoked from that directory.

-To invoke mysql or mysqlimport, either specify the full pathname to the program, or set your PATH environment variable to the bin directory that contains the programs so that you can invoke them from anywhere without specifying their full pathname.
+To invoke mysql or mysqlimport, either specify the full path name to the program, or set your PATH environment variable to the bin directory that contains the programs so that you can invoke them from anywhere without specifying their full path name.
 (See your operating system's help instructions for environment variables.)
-The full pathname to the programs depends on where MySQL is installed.
+The full path name to the programs depends on where MySQL is installed.

 For the mysql and mysqlimport commands, supply any connection parameters necessary (host, user, password) on the command line before the database